-- gives effect to amendments to our amended and restated certificate of incorporation and amended and restated by-laws to be adopted prior to the consummation of this offering; - gives effect to the conversion of shares of Class B common stock held by the selling stockholders into an equivalent number of shares of Class A common stock upon the sale by the selling stockholders of such shares in this offering; - gives effect to the reclassification of 1,068.638852275820 shares of our common stock existing prior to February 28, 2020 into shares of Class B common stock and the concurrent 477,242.614671815-for-1 stock split on our Class B common stock effected on February 28, 2020 resulting in 510,000,000 outstanding shares of Class B common stock; - assumes no exercise by the underwriters of their option to purchase additional shares of Class A common stock from the selling stockholders;
+- gives effect to amendments to our amended and restated certificate of incorporation and amended and restated by-laws; - gives effect to the conversion of shares of Class B common stock held by the selling stockholders into an equivalent number of shares of Class A common stock upon the sale by the selling stockholders of such shares in this offering; - gives effect to the reclassification of 1,068.638852275820 shares of our common stock existing prior to February 28, 2020 into shares of Class B common stock and the concurrent 477,242.614671815-for-1 stock split on our Class B common stock effected on February 28, 2020 resulting in 510,000,000 outstanding shares of Class B common stock; - assumes no exercise by the underwriters of their option to purchase additional shares of Class A common stock from the selling stockholders; and

-- assumes that the initial public offering price of our Class A common stock will be \$24.50 per share (which is the midpoint of the price range set forth on the cover page of this prospectus); and - does not reflect shares of Class A common stock potentially issuable in respect of deferred equity unit grants under our Senior Management Free Cash Flow Plan (the "Plan").
+• does not reflect shares of Class A common stock potentially issuable in respect of deferred equity unit grants under our Senior Management Free Cash Flow Plan (the "Plan").
 See "Executive Compensation-Long-Term Equity Incentives-Warner Music Group Corp.
 Senior Management Free Cash Flow Plan" for additional information on the Plan.